 Let all your feelings out.Let all your feelings out.

-For all the talk about finances and number crunching, at its heart, homebuying is an intensely personal experience.
+For all the talk about finances and number crunching, homebuying is an intensely personal experience at its heart.
 You’re looking for a home to spend your foreseeable future in and build a life around.
-It’s completely understandable if you feel a mix of emotions after knowing the deal won’t be happening.
+So it’s completely understandable if you feel a mix of emotions after knowing the deal won’t happen.
 Friends and family will try to tell you, “it’s just a house,” but that doesn’t detract from what you’re feeling.

 Don’t try to hold those feelings in.
 Instead, let them out and vent however you see fit.
 Scream, curse, take it out on a punching bag, or curl up on the sofa with a tub of Ben and Jerry’s and cry while watching an episode of House Hunters.
 Just give those feelings some outlet because you’ll have a tough time moving forward if you don’t.